 Good options for rehydrating include coconut water, Gatorade, or other fluids containing added electrolytes in addition to plain water.

 What should I drink to replace electrolytes?

-What are the benefits of a heated class?
+What are the benefits of a HOT class?

 Try bending glass and it will shatter.
 Add different amounts of heat and you can mold it into any desired shape.
 The human body responds to moderate heat in much the same way.
 The heat is a natural way to help your muscles relax and it also may help prevent injury.
 Not sure about the whole sweat thing?
 The act of sweating is incredibly detoxifying!
 You’ll grow to love it!